Quansight/Quansight-website/apps/consulting/posts/python-forever.md

 paradigms such as PyPy, Jython (Java), IronPython (.NET), MicroPython (IOT), and Brython (web).

-Portable performance and scale are Python’s achilles heel.
+Portable performance and scale are Python's achilles heel.
 It has other weaknesses but these are the ones most likely to open the door for another language to replace Python.
 So we should be keeping our eyes out for languages with all (or most) of the benefits of Python without the portable performance